How Therapy Can Heal Family Relationships: What Is A Broken Family Relationship?

 Grieving a broken family

 When a parent leaves permanently, either through death or abandonment, there is no opportunity to co-parent or to re-establish a healthy family dynamic.
-After processing the circumstance of the other parent's departure, the remaining parent and children will have to establish a new family dynamic.
+After processing the circumstances of the other parent's departure, the remaining parent and children will have to establish a new family dynamic.
 Grief is a natural part of this process, and processing grief is the first step toward a healthy recovery.

 Grief is not a predictable thing.
 Everyone grieves differently, depending on their individual personalities and the circumstances they are grieving.
 For the remaining parent, the death of their partner will likely produce a very different type of grief than if their former partner abandoned the family.
 For the children in the family, their grief is less likely to be affected by the circumstances of the loss.
 To them, the situation is simple.
 They have lost a parent.